-- Introduce your child to new places at quiet times, gradually increasing the amount of time she spends there over subsequent visits.
+- Introduce your child to new places at quiet times, gradually increasing the amount of time she spends there in later visits.

-- Let your child try ear plugs to help with sound sensitivities.
+- Let your child try ear plugs or noise-cancelling headphones to help with sound sensitivities.

 If your child needs more stimulation from the environment, you could try these suggestions:

 - Give him toys that are extra-stimulating, like playdough or a squishy ball.